-In this article, you’ll learn about the 5 most important actions that are the inside secrets to making your IP licensable.
+In this article, you’ll learn about the 5 most important actions the inside secrets to making your IP licensable.

 Secret 1- It’s Market Ready (or very close)

-The closer your IP is to market ready, the more interested a company will be in licensing it.
+The closer your IP is to market-ready, the more interested a company will be in licensing it.
 Be sure to confirm your technology in the market before trying to license it.
-Most companies aren’t interested in an unproven technology.
+Most companies aren’t interested in unproven technology.

-A product or technology that’s market ready saves a company time and money developing and launching a new product.
+A product or technology that’s market-ready saves a company time and money developing and launching a new product.
 The price (royalty rate) a licensee will pay depends on how quickly they can get it to market.
 For example, the royalty rate for an unproven technology may run 1%-2%.
-On the other hand, a consumer product that’s in the market may get a 7%-10% royalty.
-A good rule of thumb is the closer to market ready your IP is the higher the price a licensee is willing to pay.
+On the other hand, a consumer product in the market may get a 7%-10% royalty.
+A good rule of thumb is the closer to market-ready your IP is, the higher the price a licensee is willing to pay.

 Secret 2 – It Will Generate Profits

 The Number 1 rule of licensing – Licensees don’t license IP…they license MONEY.
-Understand that “licensees buy ‘MONEY’ – NOT patents, trademarks and copyrights”.
-To successfully license your IP, a potential licensee must feel your IP is worth the risk they take to commercialize it.
+Understand that “licensees buy ‘MONEY – NOT patents, trademarks and copyrights.”
+To successfully license your IP, a potential licensee must feel it is worth the risk they take to commercialize it.

-For example, if you show the licensee your IP will generate $20 million in sales over the next 5 years, and at a 15% profit, you’re offering the licensee $3,000,000 in profit.
-Now you’ve got a basis for a big licensing deal (and to show a value of your IP).
+For example, if you show the licensee, your IP will generate $20 million in sales over the next 5 years, and at a 15% profit, you’re offering the licensee $3,000,000 in profit.
+Now you’ve got a basis for a big licensing deal (and to show the value of your IP).

 Secret 3 – It Offers a Big Competitive Advantage

 Your IP is licensable if it solves a specific problem, fills a big need, or creates a new marketplace.
 A big part of what makes your IP licensable is what it offers in terms of competitive advantage.